open-telemetry/opentelemetry.io/content/en/docs/collector/deployment/gateway/index.md

 A typical Gateway architecture involves running both Collector in Gateway mode and Agent mode.

-The following diagram shows a typical deployment architecture for a gateway.
+The following diagram shows a typical deployment architecture for a gateway deployment.
 Here

-- We use Agent Collectors (running on each host, similar to kubernetes daeomonsets) to collect telemetry from services running on the host and host telemetry, such as host metrics and scrap logs.
+- We use Agent Collectors (running on each host, similar to Kubernetes daeomonsets) to collect telemetry from services running on the host and host telemetry, such as host metrics and scrap logs.
-- We use Gateway Collector to process OTLP data, such as filtering, sampling, and exporting to backends etc.
+- We use Gateway Collectors to process OTLP data, such as filtering, sampling, and exporting to backends etc.

 ![gateway](otel-gateway-arch.svg)